MSchmidt/shrine/doc/upgrading_to_3.md

 record.save # you need to persist the changes
 ```

-If you want the concurrenct-safe promotion with persistence, use the new
+If you want the concurrency-safe promotion with persistence, use the new
 `Attacher#atomic_promote` method.

 ```rb